-California town devastated by fire turns to football to heal
+‘I don’t want no sympathy:’ Football helps heal ravaged town

 But the team pulled itself together, and the town followed.

 “On Friday nights in the fall, this is where you go.
-You go whether or not you have a kid that goes here,” said Laura Smith, whose son, Del, is a senior on the team. “(Friday’s game) is just a symbol of the people here trying to get their lives back and trying to feel like they are winners.
-I know I felt like kind of a loser for a long time.
+You go whether or not you have a kid that goes here,” said Laura Smith, whose son, Del, is a senior on the team. “(Friday’s game) is just a symbol of the people here trying to get their lives back and trying to feel like they are winners.”

+“I know I felt like kind of a loser for a long time.
 Because you lose everything.
-We lost absolutely everything.
-And if we can come back and win, even if our team doesn’t win, we will win because we showed up.”
+We lost absolutely everything,” she said before the game.
+“And if we can come back and win, even if our team doesn’t win, we will win because we showed up.”

 Running back Lukas Hartley lost his home.
 He moved to Oregon to live with his dad, but he left his heart in Paradise.
-Every weekend for three months, he drove 500 miles to spend a few days with his football brothers.
+Every weekend for three months, he drove 500 miles (805 kilometers) to spend a few days with his football brothers.

 When his actual brother got a job with a company cleaning up the rubble from what was left of Paradise, Lukas moved in with him so he could finish his senior year there and play football.

-When it comes to football, Hartley compared the town to the state where the sport is revered.
+When it comes to football, Hartley compared Paradise to the state where the sport is revered.

 “Paradise is really a Texas town in Northern California,” he said.

 Others returned, too, and the team grew to 35 players.
-They found a real field to practice on.
+They found a real field for practices.
 Players had to learn new positions.

-Aaron Rodgers, a Northern California native and Super Bowl winning quarterback for the Green Bay Packers, bought the team new yellow helmets.
-The field was without running water for most of the summer, and school officials had to work hard to get the grass green for the first game.
+Aaron Rodgers, a Northern California native and Super Bowl-winning quarterback for the Green Bay Packers, bought the team new yellow helmets.
+The playing field was without running water for most of the summer, and school officials had to work hard to get the grass green for the first game.

 Athletic Director Anne Stearns, in her second year on the job, had to cobble together a 10-game season.
 Because the school had lost more than half its students, they tried to find smaller schools to play so they could be competitive.
 But they had trouble scheduling the first game.